A jump starter is a portable device that provides a jolt of power to revive a dead car battery.

 Why Trust The Spruce?

 This article was researched and written by Erica Puisis, a professional writer who specializes in home and lifestyle products that solve everyday challenges.
 No stranger to a dead car (or cellphone) battery, she knows the importance of having a reliable jump starter and power bank on hand.
 To find the best options for this list, she evaluated each product based on type, battery power, amps, and price point.

-Erica has covered a variety of essential tools and equipment categories for The Spruce since 2017.
+Puisis has covered a variety of essential tools and equipment categories for The Spruce since 2017.